 In the hand action videos, the right hand reaches and grasps the cup.
 This action involves contraction of the FDI muscle.

-In the arm action videos, the right arm reaches is lifted and moved around the area.
+In the arm action videos, the right arm reaches, is lifted, and moved around the area.
 There is no grasping action performed, and so the FDI muscle is not involved.

-Play each video 10 times, with 15 seconds of rest after each one, for a total of 30 videos.
+Play each video 10 times, with 15 s of rest after each one, for a total of 30 videos.
 Play the videos in random order.

-During the video, deliver a TMS pulse at 120% of motor threshold
+During the video, deliver a TMS pulse at 120% of motor threshold.

 Time the pulse to coincide with the action in the video.
-To achieve this, the pulse should occur 2 second after the start of the video.
+To achieve this, the pulse should occur 2 s after the start of the video.

-Analyze the data
+Analyze the data.

-For each MEP, calculate the peak-to-peak amplitude
+For each MEP, calculate the peak-to-peak amplitude.

 Discard MEPs that occur either before TMS stimulation, or more than 100 ms after stimulation to remove spurious spikes.